-This article answer frequently asked questions about video playback and audio/video (AV) streaming on the Xbox 360 Video Game System.
+This article answers frequently asked questions about video playback and audio/video (AV) streaming on the Xbox 360.

 Q1: What are the details of Xbox 360 Audio Video Interleaved (AVI) support?

 A1: Here are Xbox 360 AVI support details: